Research

 New Publication: Geometric design, deformation mode, and energy absorption of patterned thin-walled structures

 From: Date: 2022-03-29 Thin-walled structures have been widely applied as energy absorption devices due to their lightweight, high energy dissipating capability through large deformation, and low cost.
-Nowadays energy absorption devices are of paramount importance in various fields from aerospace and aviation to vehicles and civil engineering (Fig. 1).
+Nowadays energy absorption devices are of paramount importance in various fields from aviation to vehicles and civil engineering (Fig. 1).
 The mechanical behavior of a structure is expected to have a low initial peak force, steady and large deformation progress, and most importantly a high energy absorption per unit mass.
 Researchers have pre-folded traditional energy-absorbing structures inspired by origami or kirigami (Table 1), improved their energy-absorbing characteristics by controlling the collapse deformation mode, which formed a research hotspot.
 Recently, invited by Mechanics of Materials, Associate Professor Ma Jiayao, Dr. Chai Sibo and Professor Chen Yan from School of Mechanical Engineering, Tianjin University wrote a review article on patterned thin-walled structures and metamaterials, discussing the geometry design, deformation mode and energy absorption characteristics of patterned tubes, sandwich cores and metamaterials in detail.
 The main results and limitations of existing research are summarized, and the future development direction is pointed out.

 Fig. 1 Some applications of energy absorption structures Table 1 Summary of origami patterns